devilschile2/retro-scripts/README.md

-# Mister first installation script
+# Mister initial installation script

 This is a simple installation script for mister, that simplifies the installation and configuration of the different scripts.